MLIT 101 Discovering Italian I (3 credits)

 MLIT 102 Discovering Italian II (3 credits)

-This course is designed for students who have taken one or two years of high school Italian or one semester of university study.
-Through a communicative-based approach, students in this class will learn to understand and participate in conversations on familiar and everyday topics.
-There will be an emphasis on expanding vocabulary related to familiar and everyday topics and on how to speak about present and past events.
+This course is designed for students who have taken the Italian Placement Test and were placed in 102 and have discussed this placement with an Italian professor.
+Students that who have taken MLIT 101 in college are also allowed to take this course.
+Through a communicative-based approach, students will learn to understand and participate in conversations on familiar topics.
+There will be an emphasis on expanding vocabulary related to everyday topics and on how to speak about present and past events.
 By the end of the course, students will be able to express, ask about, and react to preferences, feelings, and opinions through a series of connected sentences both orally and also in writing.
 They will also be able to rehearse appropriate interpersonal behaviors and communicative practices unique to Italian culture.

 Typically Offered: Spring